Leward/leward-blog/_posts/2020-12-12-EN-json-editor-with-richtextfx-part-2.md

 }
 ```

-Because we are parsing JSON for the purpose of syntax highlighting we can ingore JSON Parsing exceptions and just not (or partially) highlight invalid JSON.
+Because we are parsing JSON for the purpose of syntax highlighting we can ingore JSON Parsing exceptions and not (or partially) highlight invalid JSON.

 ## CSS classes